WebAssembly/spec/spectec/test-prose/TEST.md

 4. Pop ref from the stack.
 5. Either:
   a.
 Perform $with_tableext(x, YetE (ref^n{})).
   b.
-Push the value i32.CONST the length of $table(z, x) to the stack.
+Push the value i32.CONST the length of $table(x) to the stack.
 6. Or:
   a.
 Push the value i32.CONST -1 to the stack.